mehulsingh750-dev/University/BIOL 1101/Chapter 14 & 15.md

 		- Collection of clones containing every sequence in a genome
 	- Complementary DNA (cDNA) Library
 		- DNA sequences made from expressed RNA
-- Polymerase Chain Rection (PCR)
+- Polymerase Chain Reaction (PCR)
-	-
+	- Amplifies large number of copies of target DNA sequence in the test tube without cloning in bacteria